 While not a scientist by trade, that doesn’t stop me from being one at heart.
 As a child, my natural curiosity led me to asking questions such as “Do trees make wind?”.
 As a young adult, I developed a fascination with the science of human behavior.
-I majored in Psychology in college, where I met Rachael.
+I majored in Psychology at Tufts University, where I met Rachael.
 Rachael’s personal journey with science inspired me to begin working on Dress Like a Scientist Day.
 Now I share her goal of helping kids embrace their curiosity and find the scientist within themselves.

 Since I could hold a pencil, I have loved to draw.
 From my younger years to the present, I always make time to doodle.
 Through my adventures in the classroom as a veteran elementary school teacher, I have built an enormous love for children’s picture books.
 It is my dream to create my own books for readers of all ages.
 Writing and drawing bring me to my happy place and I just know how amazing it would feel to be able to bring others there with me.
 Picture books provide the bridge to walk across.